sooma12/2024-01_rnaseq_pbpGlpsB/README.md

 Files are stored in `/work/geisingerlab/Mark/REF_GENOMES/17978-mff`.

+### Formatting genome files for STAR.genomeGenerate
-gffread was used to convert the gff3 file to gtf. https://github.com/gpertea/gffread
+gffread was used to convert the NZ_CP012004.gff3 file to gtf. https://github.com/gpertea/gffread

 gffread installation (to /work/geisingerlab/Mark/software/gffread):